TomatenKuchenDEV/docs/docs/starboard.md

 ---
 title: Starboard
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-Starboard allows your server members to react with an emoji to a message and save it forever in a special channel.
+description: Starboard allows your server members to react with an emoji to a message and save it forever in a special channel.
 image: /img/starboard.png
 ---